-David Brounger undertakes a diverse range of civil work with a particular emphasis on real property, landlord and tenant, probate and personal injury.
+David Brounger undertakes a diverse range of civil work with a particular emphasis on real property, landlord and tenant, and probate.

 He represents commercial and residential landlords and tenants in all manner of landlord and tenant disputes from possession claims to commercial lease renewal cases, from leasehold enfranchisement cases in the Leasehold Valuation Tribunal to restrictive covenant disputes.